ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

      * [Submission➞analyses](Submission_analyses.md) - One or more Analysis entities associated with this Submission.
  * [analysis](analysis.md) - The Analysis associated with an entity.
      * [ProcessDataFile➞analysis](ProcessDataFile_analysis.md) - The alias of the Analysis that produced this Process Data File.
-     * [ResearchDataFile➞analysis](ResearchDataFile_analysis.md) - The alias the Analysis that used this Research Data File to generate Process Data Files.
  * [analysis_method](analysis_method.md) - The Analysis Process associated with an entity.
      * [AnalysisMethodSupportingFile➞analysis_method](AnalysisMethodSupportingFile_analysis_method.md)
      * [Analysis➞analysis_method](Analysis_analysis_method.md) - The alias of the Analysis Method that is associated with this Analysis.